 Often sponsors can be overwhelmed at a Home Visit.
 There is so much to process: excitement about the meeting, nervousness about cultural differences, navigating the conversation through a translator, and facing material poverty in an intimate way.
-In the midst of many emotions, we still want you to engage and really enjoy this time with your sponsored child and family.
+In the midst of many emotions, we still want you to be present, engage, and enjoy this time with your sponsored student's family.